Start Up Business Loans and Alternatives

 Create a Combination of Different Loan Options

 For example, the local government gave a land deal to a person with a farming business in NSW who grows nuts year-round to help the small business thrive.
-The government grant was given for major purchase.
+The government grant was given for major purchases.

 He also asked for some smaller amounts of assistance from family and friends.
 When necessary he used personal credit cards.